Skip to main content

 west flash && west espressif monitor

-Building the sample application that is loadable by the MCUboot created in previous step:
+Building and flashing the sample application that is loadable by the MCUboot created in previous step:

 cd zephyrproject/zephyr